-- If an application for pension or compensation benefits has previously been filed and denied, accept a previously issued letter from the VA or a statement from the County Veterans Service Officer that such benefits are not payable. - If a veteran or surviving spouse of a veteran is in a nursing facility and is subject to the reduced pension, as described in policy below, refer the individual to apply for the reduced pension as a courtesy only.
-It is not a required benefit under the Utilization of Other Benefits provision. - Divorced and re-married spouses of veterans do not qualify for any VA benefits as a former spouse of a veteran.
-Do not refer these individuals to apply for any benefits on the veteran's record. - If the ineligible (living) spouse is the veteran, do not require the ineligible spouse to apply for any type of VA benefit. - VA Aid & Attendance or Housebound benefits are not a required benefit under the Utilization of Other Benefits provision.
-Eligible individuals should be advised to apply for A&A or Housebound benefits, if appropriate, but there is no penalty for failing to apply when either benefit is the only benefit involved.
+- Divorced and re-married spouses of veterans do not qualify for any VA benefits as a former spouse of a veteran.
+Do not refer these individuals to apply for any benefits on the veteran's record. - If the ineligible (living) spouse is the veteran, do not refer the ineligible spouse to apply for any type of VA benefit. - VA Aid & Attendance or Housebound benefits -Eligible individuals should be advised to apply for A&A or Housebound benefits, if appropriate.

-DOM-312, Notice of Potential Eligibility for VA Benefits, is used to notify the client of the requirement to file and follow through with an application.
-Allow 30 days for the individual to file the VA application, if required as a condition of eligibility.
-Set appropriate ticklers to require proof of filing and subsequent follow up on the decision to approve or deny benefits.
+DOM-312, Notice of Potential Eligibility for VA Benefits, is used to refer the client to file and follow through with an application.
+Set appropriate ticklers to follow up on the decision to approve or deny benefits.

-200.07.09A VA PENSION PAYMENTS
+200A.07.09A VA PENSION PAYMENTS

 VA Pension payments are based on a combination of service, age or disability or death.
-With a few rare exceptions that are noted below, VA pension payments are federally-funded income based on need (IBON), which means the \$50/\$20 general exclusion is not applied to the payment.
+With a few rare exceptions that are noted below, VA pension payments are federally funded income based on need (IBON), which means the \$50/\$20 general exclusion is not applied to the payment.
 Pensions are usually paid monthly; however, when the payment due is less than \$19, VA will pay quarterly, bi-annually or annually.
 VA may also make an extra payment if an underpayment is due.
 Pensions, per the VA, are tax free monetary benefits payable to low-income wartime veterans or to low-income un-remarried spouses and/or unmarried children of a deceased veteran with wartime service.